renerpdev/generator-mf-provider/README.md

 ## 🎯 Overview

-`generator-mf-provider` is a Yeoman generator that scaffolds a complete React microfrontend provider application.
+`generator-mf-app` is a Yeoman generator that scaffolds complete React microfrontend applications.
+It supports both **provider** and **consumer** templates, allowing you to quickly bootstrap either:

+- **Provider** - Microfrontend modules that expose components/features to be consumed by host applications
+- **Consumer** - Host applications (shell) that consume and orchestrate multiple microfrontend providers

 It sets up a modern development environment with:

 - **React 19** - Latest React with modern features
 - **TypeScript** - Type-safe development